 And basically, my focus has been around everything we got wrong.
 The film is called Food Lies.

 You have a similar story to me.
 You’re like, “Hey, everything I was told is wrong.
 I did the opposite, and I got a lot healthier.”

 So that’s where I’m at.
 Everyone has their own journey.
 I discovered that for myself, and then went back and did all the research to confirm it.

-But you mentioned that another reason you’re doing this is because of family concerns.
+Abel: I was listening to you on another podcast and you mentioned that another reason you’re doing this is because of family concerns.

 I think a lot of people can relate to that, because you do need some sort of impetus to be this obsessive about health.
 Trust me, I know.